d-v-dlee/hugo_blog/content/post/thomasjefferson_artofpower.md

 Jefferson was also very progressive in his beliefs, appreciating all religions and believe that faith was ultimately a relationship between an individual and his God.

 >"If I were to be a founder of a new sect, I would call them Epicurians.
 And after the example of the bee, advise them to extract the honey from every sect.
-My fundamental principle would be that were are to be saved by our good works within our power, and not by our faith, which is not within our power."
+My fundamental principle would be that **we are to be saved by our good works within our power, and not by our faith, which is not within our power."**

 >"My faith is known to my God and my God alone."